 Director of Biomedical Information Technology Lab, The University of Aizu

-Synthesized ECG on Extended Posterior and Right Precordial Leads − Principle and Clinical Applications
+Synthesized ECG for Extended Posterior and Right Precordial Leads − Principle and Clinical Applications

-While 12-lead electrocardiogram (ECG) is a clinical standard, it is not sensitive enough to detect some diseases like acute myocardial infarction (AMI) taking place on posterior or right ventricular walls.
-In such circumstances, ECGs recorded from extended leads on V7, V8 and V9, or V3R, V4R, V5R and V6R are usually desired.
-However, it is not only a very complicated process to attach electrodes on the back of the body, but also standard 12-lead electrocardiograph is not capable of recording ECG on extended leads during routine clinical recording.
+While 12-lead electrocardiogram (ECG) is a clinical standard, it is not sensitive enough to detect some disorders like acute myocardial infarction (AMI) taking place on the posterior or right ventricular walls.
+In such circumstances, ECG waveforms recorded from extended leads on V7, V8 and V9, or V3R, V4R, V5R and V6R are usually desired.
+However, it is not only a very complicated process to attach electrodes on the back of the body, but also a standard 12-lead electrocardiograph is not capable of recording ECG from extended leads during routine clinical recording.

-We present a work that synthesizes ECGs on the extended leads of V7, V8 and V9, or V3R, V4R and V5R using ECG signals from standard 12-lead ECG recording.
+We present a work that synthesizes the ECG waveforms of the extended leads of V7, V8 and V9, or V3R, V4R and V5R using ECG signals from standard 12-lead ECG recording.
 The theoretical principle of synthesis is based on information redundancy, so that the extended leads can be expressed by a linear combination of the recorded leads for the 12-lead ECG.
-We evaluated our method using several hundred of clinical ECG data recorded from Tohoku University Hospital, Nihon University Hospital, and other medical centers.
-Satisfied accuracy from clinical application standard was obtained, which included correlations of waveform, and potentials differences between the synthesized and measured ECGs.
-The figure shows an example where the detected and synthesized ECGs of extended leads are overlapped.
+We evaluated our method using several hundreds of clinical ECG data recorded by Tohoku University Hospital, Nihon University Hospital, and other medical centers.
+Accuracy that satisfied the standard for clinical application was obtained, which included correlations of waveforms, and potential differences between the synthesized and measured ECGs.
+The figure shows an example where the detected and synthesized ECG waveforms of extended leads are overlapped.
 This study provides a computer-aided means for diagnosis of posterior and right ventricular AMI without having to record posterior and right precordial ECGs.